Personal-Team-HealthCheckup/doctors_app/CICD_SETUP.md

 - Tap the APK file to install

 **iOS:**
-- You'll need to use a distribution service like TestFlight, Diawi, or install via Xcode
-- For development, you can use Xcode → Window → Devices and Simulators → Install app
+- Currently, only simulator builds are generated (no device IPA)
+- To run on iOS devices, you'll need:
+  1. An Apple Developer account ($99/year)
+  2. Update the workflow to use `build_release` lane
+  3. Configure signing certificates in GitHub secrets
+- For development on simulator: Use Xcode to build and run locally

 ## Local Testing